artefactual-labs/clockify-tool/README.md

     * Support [5d8bff9dad3d0047ca62e3fd]

+### Task details

+The `task` (or `td`) command is used to display details about a task.

+For example:

+    $ ./cft task 5d8bff9dad3d0047ca62e3fd
+    Name: Support
+    Project ID: ed5c600955e74cce9648cd91

 ### Creating a time entry

 The `new` (or `n`) command is used to create a new time entry.
 The number of